iftzp/binary-sentiment-analysis/README.md

-# CA4023 - Natural Language Technologies - Assignment 2
+# Sentiment Analysis Model - Binary classification model of movie reviews

 This repository contains all data and code relating to the second assignment for CA4023, Natural Language Technologies.
 The instructions for this assignment are available [here](CA4023_Assignment2.pdf).